voytekresearch/Cole_2017/README.md

 **util.py** - functions for loading data, running analysis across all subjects, and other miscellaneous tools

-**shape.py** - functions for quantifying the waveform shape of the oscillations
+**shape.py** - functions for quantifying the waveform shape of the oscillations.
+See note below.

 **pac.py** - algorithms for estimating phase-amplitude coupling

 **plt.py** - functions for plotting results

+## Quantifying oscillation shape

+For future studies characterizing the waveform shape of oscillations, see the actively maintained `shape` module in [neurodsp](https://github.com/voytekresearch/neurodsp).